Taj-2005/MeaLogger/PROJECT_RESUME.md

 ---

-**This project demonstrates proficiency in modern full-stack development, mobile application development, API design, cloud services integration, and production deployment.
+**This project demonstrates proficiency in modern full-stack development, mobile application development, web development with Next.js, API design, cloud services integration, and production deployment.
 It showcases the ability to identify user problems, design solutions, and implement scalable, maintainable code with robust cloud-based data persistence.
+The project includes both a production-ready mobile application and a modern marketing website built with Next.js, featuring smooth animations, responsive design, and intuitive navigation.
 The system ensures users never lose their data - all meals, streaks, and progress are securely stored in the cloud and accessible from any device.
 Users can seamlessly log in from their phone, tablet, or web browser to access their complete meal history, with real-time synchronization ensuring data consistency across all platforms.**